yandex-cloud/terraform-provider-yandex/docs/data-sources/mdb_postgresql_database.md

 Required:

 - `name` (String) Name of the database extension.
 For more information on available extensions see [the official documentation](https://yandex.cloud/docs/managed-postgresql/operations/cluster-extensions).

-Optional:

-- `version` (String) Version of the extension.
+Name of the database extension.
+For more information on available extensions see [the official documentation](https://yandex.cloud/docs/managed-postgresql/operations/cluster-extensions).